by Tracy Johnson

-Frequency of formal meetings depends on experience, talent level and needs of the individual personality.
+The frequency of formal meetings depends on the experience, talent level, and needs of the individual personality.
 As a general rule, a weekly air check session with developing talent and at least monthly with established, experienced personalities is a good guideline.

 However, daily interaction should be your intention.
 When left alone, it’s easy to start thinking nobody cares.
 So invest time each day to have at least a short dialogue.

 Some programmers think time spent meeting is equal to progress.
 It’s not.
 Many times it’s counter-productive.
 Don’t try to do too much in one session.
 And when you make progress, adjourn.
 Growing as a personality is a process.

 A: Longer than you are probably spending.
 A major problem with air check sessions is they’re generally boring.
 There’s no purpose or agenda established in advance.
 So each session ends up being like all the others: Listen to audio, comment and move on.